 Introduction to the life processes from the molecular to the physiological level using an integrated lecture and lab experience.
 Topics include the chemistry of macromolecules, cell structure and function, cellular respiration, photosynthesis, and gene expression.
 Use of experimental inquiry to integrate course content into a physiological context.
-Fall.
+Fall, Spring.

-An integrated lecture-lab experience that introduces the basic principles of heredity, evolution, and systematics.
-Students will investigate variation within and among species, evolutionary patterns, processes, and innovations, evidences of evolutionary change, and social controversies surrounding this concept.
-Lab and field projects include experience with scientific method and communication.
-Spring.
+An integrated lecture-lab experience that introduces the basic principles of evolution and ecology.
+Students investigate the causes and consequences of organismal diversity, both within and among species.
+Lab and field projects teach the scientific method.
+Fall, Spring.

 Exploration and analysis of major topics of biology, such as human genetics, algae and fungi, marine biology, freshwater ecology, and biological aspects of sexual reproduction.
 Prerequisite: permission of instructor.

 Introductory work-learning experience related to career interests for which compensation may be received.
 Positions arranged by students with sponsorship, approval, and evaluation by full-time faculty.
 Elective credit only (normally 20 hours per credit) to maximum of 12 credits per degree program.
-Prerequisites: 24 total credits earned, 2.0 cumulative GPA, and permission of instructor.
+Permission of instructor.
 Graded Pass/Fail.

 An opportunity for a qualified student to explore work in an area of individual interest, selected and pursued in consultation with a faculty member.
 Consent required of the instructor, who will supervise the independent study.
 May be repeated to a total of 6 credits.
 Fall, Spring.